AutoIds/slate/source/includes/_accounts.md

 }
 ```

-User will be invited be added to the specified account by email invitation.
+User will be sent an email invitation be added to the specified account.
 User's currently invited to an account have account admin permissions.
+This allows these users to perform admin function on the account.

 ### ARGUMENTS